silverstripe/developer-docs/en/00_Getting_Started/00_Server_Requirements.md

 Silverstripe CMS allows CMS authors to upload files into the `public/assets/` folder, which should be served by your webserver. **No PHP execution should be allowed in this folder**.
 This is configured for Apache by default via `public/assets/.htaccess`.
-The file is generated dynamically during the `dev/build` stage.
+The file is generated dynamically when building the database.

 Additionally, access is whitelisted by file extension through a dynamically generated whitelist based on the `File.allowed_extensions` setting